High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \subsubsection{Missing data imposition}

-Missing values were imposed on six items in $\bm{Z}$: three variables in the block of highly correlated variables $\{\bm{z}_1, \bm{z}_2, \bm{z}_3\}$ and three in the block of lowly correlated variables $\{\bm{z}_6, \bm{z}_7, \bm{z}_8\}$.
+Missing values were imposed on six of the items in $\bm{Z}$: three variables in the block of highly correlated variables $\{\bm{z}_1, \bm{z}_2, \bm{z}_3\}$ and three in the block of lowly correlated variables $\{\bm{z}_6, \bm{z}_7, \bm{z}_8\}$.
 Item nonresponse was imposed by sampling from a Bernoulli distribution with individual probabilities of nonresponse defined by

 where $z_{i,j}$ is the $i$th subject's response on $\bm{z}_j$, $\tilde{\bm{z}}_{i}$ is a vector of responses to the set of missing data predictors for the $i$th individual, $\gamma_0$ is an intercept parameter, and $\bm{\gamma}$ is a vector of slope parameters. $\tilde{\bm{Z}}$ was specified to include two fully observed variables from the strongly correlated set and two from the weakly correlated set $\{\bm{z}_4, \bm{z}_5, \bm{z}_9, \bm{z}_{10}\}$.
 Therefore, the probability of nonresponse for a variable depended on variables present in the data, but never on the variable itself.
 As a result, when the elements of $\tilde{\bm{Z}}$ are included as predictors in the MI procedures, the MAR assumption is satisfied.
-All slopes in $\bm{\gamma}$ were fixed to 1, while the value of $\gamma_0$ was chosen with an optimization algorithm that minimized the difference between the actual and desired proportion of missing values \footnote{The pseudo R-squared for the logistic regression of the missing value indicator on the predictors of missingness was around 15\%.
+All slopes in $\bm{\gamma}$ were fixed to 1, while the value of $\gamma_0$ was chosen through numerical optimization to produce the desired proportion of missing values\footnote{The pseudo R-squared for the logistic regression of the missing value indicator on the predictors of missingness was around 15\%.
 The AUC for the logistic regression was around 0.72. }.